cgendreau/common-library-proposal/README.md

 The initial proposal is to create a library for the processing and the validation of raw data for an Occurrence Portal.

-* This library will not have any link to a specific implementation and/or structure.
+* This library will not have any link to a specific implementation(sophisticated domain model) and/or structure.
-* This library will offer a way to be extended.
+* This library will offer a way to be extended by organizations.

 Initial target:
 * [Date](https://github.com/cgendreau/common-library-proposal/issues/2) (including partial date and date range)